 Jake Wynn, Program Coordinator for the National Museum of Civil War Medicine in Frederick, MD, will present, “How Civil War Medicine Killed President James Garfield,” at 5:00pm at Town Run Tap House and Community Pub in Shepherdstown, WV on Sunday, March 25, 2018.
-More information to follow.
+For more information please visit https://www.facebook.com/events/134174450731906/

 On Tuesday, April 3, 2018 at 7:00pm there will be a lecture on the importance of historic preservation in building strong communities by Shepherd University Alum and Executive Director of Preservation Maryland, Nicholas Redding at the Robert C. Byrd Center for Congressional History and Education.
 The lecture is sponsored by the George Washington Institute of Living Ethics, the Historic Preservation and Public History Program of Shepherd, and the George Tyler Moore Center for the Study of the Civil War.